 The team at Legal Files Software knows how overwhelming it can be to research the types of legal software, so we created this two-part series to look at the different categories of these specialized software programs.
 In the first part of this series, we reviewed the types of legal software that help you manage your time and money.
-These include time and billing software, corporate spend and expense tracking programs, and calendaring and docket management tools.
+These include time and billing software, corporate spend and expense case tracking software, and calendaring and legal document database software.
 Now, we’re ready to talk about the legal software programs that help organize information related to matters and cases.

 The fourth type of legal software – Document and contract management

 No discussion of legal software would be complete without mentioning programs that handle document and contract management.
 Every legal department and law office will tell you that managing all of the documents that are related to cases and matters can be a seemingly endless task.
 Regardless of the differences in each area of law, the struggle to stay organized is something that brings all legal practitioners together.